About the Society

 Notification of events and communications among members is handled through a club sponsored email mailing list.
 If you would like to subscribe to one or more of these free lists, please go here and sign up.

-The club meets monthly at the River Ridge Observatory facility on the 2nd Saturday of the month at 7:00 pm.
+The club meets monthly at the River Ridge Observatory facility on a dark of moon Saturday each month at 7:00 pm during Daylight Savings Time and 6 PM during Standard Time.
 (Note: the December “Annual Meeting” and holiday pot luck is typically held away from the observatory grounds).

 Public Star Parties